 Day 4: Follow the Marble Route

-Day 5: Ferry to Mykonos, Farm Visit and Mykonian Dinner
+Day 5: Ferry to Mykonos, Farm Visit & Mykonian Dinner

 After getting settled, you'll pay a visit to a traditional farm in the afternoon.
 Talk to the farm's caretakers to learn about how vegetables are grown on the islands and how the livestock are raised, and even say hi to the animals.

-As the sun begins to set, you'll sit down to a traditional dinner.
+As the sun sets, you'll sit down to a traditional dinner.
 You'll be welcomed into a local Mykonian household for the meal, where you'll experience the traditional Greek way of life, culture, and cooking.
-Hear all about their stories of the island's culture and history as well as their own family history, over authentic dishes and free-flowing local wine (for the older crowd).
+Hear all about their stories of the island's culture and history, as well as their own family history, over authentic dishes and free-flowing local wine (for the older crowd).

 After breakfast at your hotel, you'll get an early ferry to Santorini.
 Nothing says "good morning" like watching the sun coming up over the island's iconic cubic architecture.
 Upon arrival, you'll take in the island's central caldera—the site of one of the largest volcanic eruptions in history—rising above you.